katattakd/KatWebX/README.md

 - Fast file serving
 - Brotli file compression
 - Systemd/systemfd socket listening
+- On-the-fly config reloading
 - HSTS support
 - SNI and OCSP response stapling
 - High performance HTTP/2 and TLS 1.3
-- Multiple logging types
+- Multiple logging formats
 - Material design server-generated pages

 ## Possible Features (probably won't be implemented soon, but a possibility in the future)
-- On-the-fly config reloading (Work in progress)
 - Let's Encrypt integration (Difficult but practical to implement, possible in the future)
 - Caching proxy (Currently very difficult to implement, unlikely to be implemented in the near future)
 - Advanced load balancer (Likely to be implemented in the near future)